 - Do not join platforms unless they are designed for this purpose.

-- Do not use damaged or defective equipment.
+- Do not use the damaged or defective equipment.

-- Do not alter, substitute or remove components of platform.
+- Do not alter, substitute or remove components of the platform.

-- Do not use life line for raising or lowering tools or materials.
+- Do not use fall arrest systems (e.g., the lifeline) for raising or lowering tools or materials.

-- Do not move work platform unless all workers on it are protected by individual safety belts and lines.
+- Do not move work platform unless all workers on it are protected by an appropriate fall arrest system.